bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, End of the Array." />
 </p>

-What we want to do is we need some code that says, if you're at the end of the array, go back to the beginning.
+What we want to do is we need some code that says, if you&apos;re at the end of the array, go back to the beginning.
 Think about that for a minute.
 What do we know about JavaScript that will allow us to do this kind of thing?
 What logical flow control structure can we use to handle this?